 Choose Your Engine Timing Help Topic Below

-Engines have a timing belt or chain that takes energy from the crankshaft and uses it to spin the camshaft.
-Its job is to make sure the valves are out of the way when that piston comes flying toward them.
-In some engines, the piston can actually impact a valve at the top of its movement.
-In these engines, called “interference” type engines, even a slight slip in cam timing can be catastrophic.
-This is one reason it’s so important to inspect your timing belt for wear or damage.
+So, Engines have a timing belt or chain; that takes energy from the crankshaft and uses it to spin the camshaft.
+Consequently, Its job is to make sure the valves; are out of the way when that piston comes flying toward them.
+But, In some engines; the piston can actually impact a valve at the top of its movement.
+So, In these engines, called “interference” type engines; even a slight slip in cam timing can be catastrophic.
+This is one reason it’s so important; to inspect your timing belt for wear or damage.